galizar/lenotes-angular/README.md

 ### Test launch
 - Clone this repo.
 - Run `npm i` to install required dependencies.
-- a) Use `git switch naive` to use an in-memory storage that does not need any setup.
+- a) Use `git switch naive` to use an in-memory storage that does not (mostly) need any setup.
 The auth views will not be visible; you'll be taken directly to the app.
 Log out will not do anything.
+You can use an empty string for the `SUPABASE_URL` and `SUPABASE_KEY` in the client environment files (compilation will fail if not set)

 	 or